ofaydn/BallSquad-API/README.md

   they are saved to database.

   Application also offers log tracking.
-Which basically saves queries to the database.
+Which basically saves queries and times to the database.
 Logs are not accessible through application itself.
 You have to display them using a database designing tool with SQL commands.
 Log table is called query_logs.